Alexander Duncan now works as a Global Systems Engineer at Palo Alto.

 After finishing university, Alexander applied directly for Cisco’s graduate scheme, which put him through a gruelling multi-stage interview process, testing his technical knowledge, as well as his presentation and communication skills.
 Suffice to say, he was successful.

-He enjoys his time at Cisco, stating that his favourite aspect of the role is working directly with customers to create solutions to help them achieve their business and technical goals.
+He enjoyed his time at Cisco, stating that his favourite aspect of the role was working directly with customers to create solutions to help them achieve their business and technical goals.
 After working several years with Cisco, he moved to work as a Global Systems Engineer for the prestigious Cyber Security company, the Palo Alto Networks.

 Do you want to do something you love?
 London Met can help you get there.
 And you could even start this September.
 Visit londonmet.ac.uk/clearing